 Excessive alcohol use can affect the hematologic system, which is made up of the blood, spleen, bone marrow, and the liver.
 It can cause your red blood cell count to be abnormally low, which is a condition called anemia.
 Symptoms of anemia include fatigue, shortness of breath, and lightheadedness.

-Heavy drinking can affects areas of the brain and can lead to memory loss and some symptoms of dementia.
-This abuse of alcohol can cause alcohol dementia, which results in poor judgment and difficulty in decision-making.
-Heavy alcohol drinking over a long period of time may result in Korsakoff's syndrome, where people may suffer short-term memory loss.
-In addition, heavy drinking may result in nutritional deficiencies which can also result in dementia symptoms.
+Heavy drinking can affect the brain and can lead to memory loss and some symptoms of dementia.
+Alcohol-related brain damage can mirror some symptoms of dementia, like poor judgment and difficulty in decision-making.
+Heavy alcohol drinking over a long period of time may result in Korsakoff's syndrome, a condition in which people may suffer short-term memory loss.
+In addition, heavy drinking may result in nutritional deficiencies that can also lead to symptoms of dementia.

 Alcohol abuse and depression are often associated.
 In some cases, people are depressed and turn to alcohol to self-medicate.
-However, a 2013 study showed that many people who drink heavily develop depression.
+However, studies show that many people who drink heavily develop depression.

 Gout is a type of arthritis caused by the formation of uric acid crystals in the joints.
 It can be very painful.
 Alcohol intake may increase the risk of developing gout, particularly in men, and beer seems to cause the condition more than other types of alcohol.
 If you already have gout, drinking alcohol may worsen your symptoms.